 As with every birth, growth and development follow.
 In November 2018, the promotoras/doulas created Roots4Change Marketing Cooperative (R4C), in order to increase their financial sustainability and embark in a social entrepreneurship model.
 To this end, the R4C aims to provide community-based wellness services consistent with their mission of grassroots social justice, health equity, and community engagement work, with the goal of breaking down disparities by race/ethnicity, immigration or residency status, gender identity, class, and other categories.

 We work to create new paradigms of health and well-being with our Latinx/Indigenous community in Dane County and beyond.
-Change does not happen in silos, nor knowledge is can be fertile if only some have access to it.
-We welcome new partnerships and to seek to nurture the ones we already have forged.
+Change does not happen in silos, nor knowledge can be fertile if only some have access to it.
+We welcome new partnerships and to seek to nurture the ones we have forged.